When to Consider the Assistance of a Birth Injury Lawyer

 Brachial Palsy

-Brachial palsy results from damage to the brachial plexus, a bundle of nerves running from the spine through the neck and armpit that is responsible for controlling the arm.
-Brachial plexus injuries that occur during birth are typically caused by forceps manipulation and other procedures used to deliver babies during difficult births.
-Brachial palsy is distinct from Erb's palsy in that it only affects the upper portion of the affected arm.
+Brachial palsy results from damage to the brachial plexus, a bundle of nerves running from the spine through the neck and armpit that is responsible for controlling the upper arms.
+Brachial plexus birth injuries are typically caused by forceps manipulation and other methods used to deliver babies during difficult births.

 Erb's Palsy

 Similar to brachial palsy, Erb's palsy is caused by damage to the brachial plexus nerves around the infant's shoulder.
-It occurs during childbirth, when the infant's shoulders are pulled during a head-first delivery, or it can be a consequence of a breech birth.
 Erb's palsy can result in paralysis to part or all of the affected arm, and the limb may not grow to its full length.
-Erb's palsy differs from brachial palsy because it affects both the upper and lower portions of the arm.
 Sometimes occupational therapy can improve the condition, and surgery is another possible treatment.

 Neonatal Birth Injuries

 Premature babies and those born with medical conditions may spend an extended period of time in the hospital's neonatal care unit (NCU).
-These fragile infants must be very closely monitored and will undergo routine and possibly extensive medical care procedures.
-A vulnerable newborn can experience injury or even death due to a doctor's misdiagnosis of their condition, receiving the wrong dose of medication, and other accidents.
-It is wise to have a lawyer go over the records of any baby admitted to the NCU after birth.
+A vulnerable newborn can experience injury or even death due to a doctor's misdiagnosis of their condition, receiving the wrong medication, and other preventable mistakes.

 Foley Law Firm